Media event: Tourism authenticity

 The tourism industry is subject to pseudo-events that are often unnoticed to the average tourist themselves.
 Every country may have specific sites, attractions, and things to do for a tourist so they can experience what life is like in that country or at least be introduced to the culture.
-The locals know that these attractions aren’t always a true reflection of life in that country, but rather a hyperreality to satisfy the desire to see the real thing.
+The locals know that these attractions aren't always a true reflection of life in that country, but rather a hyperreality to satisfy the desire to see the real thing.
 Tourists are in search for the authenticity when visiting but these events that appear as one thing are not truly authentic; it is a symbol.

 In a postmodern perspective, tourists can enjoy these staged attractions and activities to get a more realistic experience.
-Examples include taking photos with a character or actor that plays the part of an authentic local or buying souvenirs at a market.
-Some tourists don’t notice these events because they are made to distract you from everyday life.
+Examples include taking photos with a character or actor who plays the part of an authentic local or buying souvenirs at a market.
+Some tourists don't notice these events because they are made to distract from everyday life.